JonahRodriguez281/sno/docs/index.md

 ## Summary

 Sno is going to be a personal ski app intended for users who enjoy skiing or snowboarding.
-Users of the app can customize a profile and add personal gear they own to a catalogue, track their distance traveled throughout the season, as well as logging the total days on the mountain.
+Users of the app can customize a profile and add personal gear they own to a catalogue, track their distance traveled throughout the season, as well as logging the total days on the skiResort.
-A section in the app will have a myriad of mountains across the United States that they can choose from, adding to their favorites for quick access to check the weather, trail maps, and other information regarding the mountain and its weather.
+A section in the app will have a myriad of skiResorts across the United States that they can choose from, adding to their favorites for quick access to check the weather, trail maps, and other information regarding the skiResort and its weather.

 Intended Functionality: